civiccc/django-pindb/README.rst

 back: you might read from a lagged replica, then perform a write (which pins you to the master) based on that old information.

-``PINDB_ENABLED`` - This flag is useful for disabling pindb under test.
-Each TEST_MIRROR'd alias gets its own transaction, which is problematic under Django's `TestCase`_, where a master write will not be visible under the replica's connection.
+``PINDB_ENABLED`` can be used to disable pindb under test.
+Each TEST_MIRROR'd alias gets its own connection (and hence transaction), which is problematic under Django's `TestCase`_, where a master write will not be visible under the replica's connection.

- pindb has an extensive test suite; disabling it under your own test suite is sane/recommended.
+pindb has an extensive test suite;
+disabling it under your own test suite is sane/recommended.

 .. _`TestCase`: https://docs.djangoproject.com/en/1.4/topics/testing/#testcase

 If you need to manage more than 1 master/replica set, add ``PINDB_DELEGATE_ROUTERS`` for pindb to defer to on DB set selection.
+This is just another Django `database router`_ which should return a master alias; pindb will then choose a master or replica as appropriate for the current pinning state of the returned master.

 Define ``MASTER_DATABASES``, same schema as ``DATABASES``::